w3c/wai-tutorials/source/accessible-media/production-captions.html.erb.md

 ## Caption basics

-Captions are intended for people who are deaf or hard of hearing.
+Captions were invented for people who are deaf or hard of hearing, although they are [recognized to benefit many audiences](concepts.html#cc+ad_purpose).
 They can be open or closed:

 -   **Closed captions** can be hidden and revealed by users, typically by operating a button or menu on the player's control bar.
 -   **Open captions** are visible to everyone and cannot be turned off.

-Captions always reflect dialog and narration, and are always written in the same language as the audio.
+Captions always reflect dialog and narration, and are always written in the same language as the audio ([subtitles](subtitles.html), on the other hand, are a translation of the audio into another language).
 They also contain important **non-speech information**, such as sound effects or speaker cues.

 There are three ways to present captions to viewers: